Let’s jump right into how it looked when we bought the house…

 These tiles will cover the entire bathroom floor (including the shower—assuming we get the OK from our tile installer to use there).
 The pallet was delivered last week after months of waiting, and we hope to have them installed next month!

-The vanity will be a semi-custom DIY, using two Ikea Godmorgon vanities with European rift oak doors and cover panels from The Cabinet Face.
+The vanity will be a semi-custom DIY, using two Ikea Godmorgon vanities with Brushed white oak doors and cover panels from The Cabinet Face.
 The end result will look similar to my friend’s space at Enchanted Berkeley, including a floating shelf underneath:

 The countertop will be 3cm Hanstone quartz in the color Coast.
 It’s has a matte finish with a river-washed texture and cement-like color variation.
 It’s gorgeous in person!